MrMicrowaveOven/AlgorithmsCurriculum/mass-applying/a-lists.md

 # Tech Companies A-List

 Let me know if you think of others.
 The main criteria here are "backed by a fancy VC and maybe known to your tech-minded friends".
+Another public list of "hot" companies that is updated quarterly is at [Breakout List][Breakout List] to find tech companies.

 ## New York